Transgenders, one of the subjects that we discussed today in the EIB network.

 Correct.

-And they got two groups in Boulder, and they opened up a private venue for the student, and then he was able to give his commencement address to a private audience at a fundraising event, and that's been all over the news for the last few days.
+And then he was able to give his commencement address to a private audience at a fundraising event.

-Because he was refused.
+Because he was refused to the school.

-The school, the charter school said, no, you can't, we don't want you making statements like that during our commencement festivities.
+We don't want you making statements like that during our commencement festivities.

-They just said it's in that it's inappropriate.
+They just said it's inappropriate.

-You're you're addressing your graduating class.
+You're addressing your graduating class.

 It's more than just about you.

-You're trying to talk to every single senior who's worked through that high school, and you're trying to, you know, give them advice, encouragement for going off into the future.
+You're trying to talk to every single senior who's worked through that high school.

 Right.

-What I was thinking is get another student to also make remarks and come out as straight.
+What I was thinking is, get another student to also make remarks and come out as straight.

-And that's exactly what we said, and that's why the opening of your show was brilliant because uh it went along just with it.
+And that's exactly what we said, and that's why the opening of your show was brilliant because it went along just with it.

 They say it's inappropriate for the venue.